megaferrari/BDArmory-missiletest/Notes.md

     /home/user/Games/KSP-copy
     ```
     In Windows, the additional files `pdb2mdb_exe.txt`, `7za_exe.txt` and `dist_dir.txt` may need creating with paths to the appropriate executables and folder.
+- BDArmory should then be able to be built with:
+    ```bash
+    export FrameWorkPathOverride=/usr/lib/mono/4.8-api/  # I recommend putting this into a .envrc file and using direnv. dotnet build --configuration Debug  # Use "--configuration Release" for a release build.
+    ```
 - Install UnityHub and install the `2019.4.18f1` editor.
 Then copy the playback engine to the KSP folder and create a symlink to it to replace the default playback engine.
 E.g.,
     ```bash
     cd ~/Games/KSP